Mission Foods

 How many days a week, and what hours do distributors work?

-The current owner works 5 days per week (5am-1pm) taking Wednesday and Sunday off.
+The current owner currently works 7 days per week (approximately 46 hours).
 Early morning hours are required.

 What about vacation time or personal days?